Unemployment Benefit Calculator - HEALS Act vs. HEROES Act

 The CARES Act provided a much-needed $600 short-term boost to unemployment insurance, but the last eligible week passed Saturday July 25, 2020.
-The new proposed 'HEALS Act' (officially titled the American Workers, Families, and Employers Assistance Act in the bill proposal) continues the boost at a lesser amount of $200 up to the last full week before October 5, 2020 and covers up to 70% of your previous wage up to the last full week before December 31, 2020.
+The new proposed 'HEALS Act' (officially titled the American Workers, Families, and Employers Assistance Act in the) continues the boost at a lesser amount of $200 up to the last full week before October 5, 2020 and covers up to 70% of your previous wage up to the last full week before December 31, 2020.

 The background of the $600 and $200 benefits